atlassian/react-beautiful-dnd/README.md

 ### Interactive child elements within a `Draggable`

 It is possible for your `Draggable` to contain interactive elements.
 By default we block dragging on these elements.
 By doing this we allow those elements to function in the usual way.
-Here is the list of interactive elements that block dragging from by default:
+Here is the list of interactive elements that we block dragging from by default:

 - `input`
 - `button`